Point Clouds

 Options

 Options control the appearance of the cloud.
-Note that these options can also be passed as keyword arguments to the initial register_point_cloud()
+These options can also be passed as keyword arguments to the initial register_point_cloud()

 Parameter | Meaning | Getter | Setter | Persistent? |